 Hawkwood College in Stroud, Gloucestershire, is a residential adult education college serving the needs of a wide community and an educational charity.
 Their mission is to create a better world for now and for the future.
 They bring together people and organisations in support of creative endeavour, a flourishing society and a sustainable environment.
 Hawkwood’sCentre for Future Thinkingprogramme provides a space for people to come together to explore their own and society’s values, and to question and debate the future of a rapidly changing world.

-It's a great pleasure to welcome new Member Wallace Heim with her first post for ClimateCultures.
-Wallace - a researcher and writer on performance and ecology - recently completed 'the sea cannot be depleted', her online project exploring the military exploitation of the Solway Firth.
-Here, she shares her reflections on the inspiration behind this powerful project and her creative process.
+Researcher and writer Wallace Heim recently completed ‘the sea cannot be depleted’, her online project exploring the military exploitation of the Solway Firth.
+Wallace shares her reflections on the inspiration behind this powerful project and her creative process.

 approximate Reading Time: 6minutes